 - 24-hour average concentrations of PM10 were above the AAQ NEPM standard on one or more occasions at all sites in FY 2018/19.
-The number of days above the AAQ NEPM standard of 50 μg/m3 ranged from three days at Taplin to 167 days at Richardson. - The number of days per year above the AAQ NEPM standard for PM10 at each monitoring station have been compared for the last seven years, which shows the following: - BoM, Kingsmill, Neptune, South Hedland, Wedgefield and Yule show a general decreasing trend over the four years prior to FY 2017/18.
-In FY 2017/18 and FY 2018/19, the number of days above the AAQ NEPM standard increased. - In the years prior to FY 2017/18, the Taplin monitoring station showed a slight downward trend in the number of days above the AAQ NEPM standard.
-In FY 2017/18 the number of 24-hour average concentrations above the standard was higher than the average.
-In FY 2018/19, the number dropped significantly to its lowest recorded level of 3. - The Richardson station shows an increasing trend in the number of 24-hour average concentrations above the AAQ NEPM standard, especially over the last three reporting years.
-This is considered to be a result of urban development changes that have occurred near the Richardson station in the past few years. - The annual average concentration of PM{10} was above the AAQ NEPM standard of 25 μ g/m3 at BoM, Kingsmill, Neptune, Richardson and Wedgefield. - The annual average concentration of PM{10} was below the AAQ NEPM standard of 25 μ g/m3 at South Hedland, Taplin and Yule. - Annual average concentrations of PM10 over the past four years (FY 2015/16 to FY 2018/19) showed that: - Neptune, South Hedland and Wedgefield stations showed a slight decreasing trend to FY 2017/18, before increasing in FY 2018/19 - BoM, Kingsmill and Yule showed a relatively steady trend to FY 2017/18, before increasing during FY 2018/19

-- Taplin station showed a relatively steady trend to FY 2017/18, before decreasing significantly during FY 2018/19 - The Richardson station shows an increasing trend.
+The number of days above the AAQ NEPM standard of 50 μg/m3 ranged from 11 days at South Hedland to 167 days at Richardson. - The number of days per year above the AAQ NEPM standard for PM10 at each monitoring station have been compared for the last seven years, which shows the following: - BoM, Kingsmill, Neptune, South Hedland, Wedgefield and Yule show a general decreasing trend over the four years prior to FY 2017/18.
+In FY 2017/18 and FY 2018/19, the number of days above the AAQ NEPM standard increased. - The Richardson station shows an increasing trend in the number of 24-hour average concentrations above the AAQ NEPM standard, especially over the last three reporting years.
+This is considered to be a result of urban development changes that have occurred near the Richardson station in the past few years. - The annual average concentration of PM10 was above the AAQ NEPM standard of 25 μg/m3 at BoM, Kingsmill, Neptune, Richardson and Wedgefield. - The annual average concentration of PM{10} was below the AAQ NEPM standard of 25 $\mu g/m^3$ at South Hedland and Yule. - Annual average concentrations of PM10 over the past four years (FY 2015/16 to FY 2018/19) showed that: - Neptune, South Hedland and Wedgefield stations showed a slight decreasing trend to FY 2017/18, before increasing in FY 2018/19. - BoM, Kingsmill and Yule showed a relatively steady trend to FY 2017/18, before increasing during FY 2018/19. - The Richardson station shows an increasing trend.
 Urban development changes have occurred near the Richardson station that are considered to have contributed to the increasing trend at this site.
 For this reason, some caution should be placed on any reliance on this data.